Operator algebras and conjugacy problem for the pseudo-Anosov automorphisms of a surface: Equivalent foliations are stably isomorphic

-\begin{lem} Let ${\cal F}, {\cal F}'$ be the equivalent measured foliations on a surface $X$.
-Then the $AF$-algebras ${\Bbb A}_{\cal F}, {\Bbb A}_{{\cal F}'}$ are stably isomorphic. \end{lem} {\it Proof.} Notice that lemma \ref{lm2} implies that the equivalent measured foliations ${\cal F}, {\cal F}'$ have the proportional Jacobians, i.e. ${\goth m}'=\mu {\goth m}$ for a $\mu>0$.
-On the other hand, by lemma \ref{lm3} the continued fraction expansion of the basis vectors of the proportional Jacobians must coincide, except a finite number of terms.
-Thus, the $AF$-algebras ${\Bbb A}_{\cal F}$ and ${\Bbb A}_{{\cal F}'}$ are given by the Bratteli diagrams, which are identical, except a finite part of the diagram.
-It is well known (\cite{E}, Theorem 2.3) that the $AF$-algebras, which have such a property, are stably isomorphic. $\square$
+\begin{lem} Let ${\cal F}$ and $ {\cal F}'$ be equivalent measured foliations on a surface $X$.
+Then the AF $C^*$-algebras ${\Bbb A}_{\cal F}$ and ${\Bbb A}_{{\cal F}'}$ are stably isomorphic. \end{lem} {\it Proof.} Notice that lemma \ref{lm2} implies that equivalent measured foliations ${\cal F}, {\cal F}'$ have proportional jacobians, i.e. ${\goth m}'=\mu {\goth m}$ for a $\mu>0$.
+On the other hand, by lemma \ref{lm3} the continued fraction expansion of the basis vectors of the proportional jacobians must coincide, except a finite number of terms.
+Thus, the AF $C^*$-algebras ${\Bbb A}_{\cal F}$ and ${\Bbb A}_{{\cal F}'}$ are given by the Bratteli diagrams, which are identical, except a finite part of the diagram.
+It is well known (\cite{E}, Theorem 2.3) that the AF $C^*$-algebras, which have such a property, are stably isomorphic. $\square$